Sarmientoserxch/Sarmientoserxch/README.md

 - 📫 How to reach me **sarmientosanchezsergiioo@gmail.com**

-- ⚡ Fun fact **you know that Tame Impala is only a man, "Kevin Parker" is a genius.. who is Kevin parker**
+- ⚡ Fun fact **you know that Tame Impala is only a man, "Kevin Parker" is a genius.. who is Kevin parker** I love the album of the slow rush

 <h3 align="left">Connect with me:</h3>
 <p align="left">